 I had to start from somewhere in order to open this long inquiry.
 So I began with this very simple question that I use as a guiding thread:

 What food makes us healthy while doing good to the living in general?

-A first quick answer: certainly not the food that lands in our plate today.
+A first quick answer: certainly not the food that fills our plates today.

-I have explored this single question for years, both at the theoretical level –health, nutrition, environment– and at the personal level, observing the changes that happen in me when I shift my diet (I also speak about it in the about page).
+I have explored this single question for years, both at the theoretical level –health, nutrition, environment– and at the personal level, observing the changes that happen in me when I shift my diet.

 What would happen if…

 I like to contemplate this latter question.
 Of course we can expect quite positive consequences on health and ecology, somehow easy to extrapolate.
 Inner transformation catches my attention even more, as consciousness walks hand in hand with the way we feed ourselves.

 As for my personal journey, the call for a healthy and conscious eating lead me to become a vegetarian first, a vegan next.
 Then I got rid of fat and gluten, and evolved towards raw food.
 People call it live food, and in this more precise case, I love to stick to the 80-10-10 diet.
 It seems that this way of feeding myself addresses each and every question I raised earlier: